 Medium Chain Triglycerides Ketogenic Diet

 In this diet program, there are less strict meal plans.
 These are structured properly after considering the calorie requirements.
 However, you need to abide by the meal plans and do the substitutes that are required.
 MCT, unlike LCT, utilizes complex fats.
 These utilize fats that contain more amounts of ketones, with coconut oil being the one used most often.
 Some people suffer from MCT diet program intolerance.
 Thus, John Radcliffe diet is recommended by many dietitians these days.
 This meal program is a blend of 30% MCT and 30% LCT, with carbohydrates and protein accounting for the remaining.
+Try a great keto product like this one.

 How Does the Ketogenic Diet Work?